 Most legal fees are not tax-deductible.
 However, fees that have been paid in order to gain advice on the tax consequences of your divorce can be itemized as a deduction.
 This can be done on Schedule A of your tax return.

 1. Keep an Eye on Your Withholding Status

 If you are in fact receiving alimony, you should think about asking to have extra tax withheld from your work paychecks.
 This withholding can help you cover your new tax liability.
 If your withholding isn’t enough to cover your taxes for the next year, we suggest setting up quarterly tax payments so that you won’t owe taxes at the end of the year (This only applies to alimony ordered by the court prior to the end of 2018 as the tax code has changed).

 Marx, Altman, and Johnson Understands Divorce and Taxes

 If you are going through a divorce and have questions on how your divorce will impact your taxes in the future, we are here to help.
 Your taxes during a divorce year may more have unique issues than in other tax years, so it always prudent to get tax advice from a tax professional when going through a divorce.
-Aside from legal tax questions, we can navigate you through child custody, property division, and more.
-Call us today to find out about our divorce process.
+Aside from legal tax questions, the family law attorneys at Marx, Altman, & Johnson, can navigate you through child custody, property division, and more.
+Contact us today to find out about our divorce process.